rasmusbp/handlebarhelpers/README.md

 Iteration helper
-Iterates through an array and adds CSS helper classes and index indicator Returns the following properties along with original data:
+Iterates through an array and adds CSS helper classes and index indicator The helper alway the following properties along with original data:

 * **_index**
 Index position of iteration